Objective: To obtain a “snapshot” view of access-specific percutaneous cardiovascular procedures outcomes in the real world.

-Design: Multicenter, prospective study performed over a 30-day period.
+Design: Multicentre, prospective study performed over a 30-day period.

 Patients: Unselected consecutive sample of patients undergoing any percutaneous cardiovascular procedure requiring an arterial access.